zakaluka/zn-llrbtree/README.md

 ### Build Targets

 See `build.fsx` for the latest information.
-The following should be corret, but there may be subtle differences.
+The following should be correct, but there may be subtle differences.

 - `Clean` - Cleans artifact and temp directories.
 - `DotnetRestore` - Runs [dotnet restore](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-restore?tabs=netcore2x) on the [solution file](https://docs.microsoft.com/en-us/visualstudio/extensibility/internals/solution-dot-sln-file?view=vs-2019).